MikaelSkog/tmva4d-compile-dataset/README.md

 # ros-rad4d-extract
 Python 3 scripts for compiling a dataset to be used with TMVA4D.
+As input, the image and PCD files extracted using tmva4d-ros-extract are used.

 ## Getting Started
 ### Prerequisites